 Proquest and Library of Canada Archives

-The digital thesis is eventually sent to Proquest/University Microfilms International for cataloguing in the ProQuest Dissertations & Theses (PQDT) database, and for transmission to Library & Archives Canada.
+The digital thesis is eventually sent to Proquest/University Microfilms International for cataloguing in the ProQuest Dissertations & Theses (PQDT) database, and for transmission to Library and Archives Canada.
 As part of their T-Space submission, students will also be required to submit a Library of Canada Archives Theses Non-Exclusive License form to the TST AD Office (bottom of this page).

 Students will be required to pay a $25 administrative fee.
 The fee is paid directly to the Toronto School of Theology by cheque or visa (cash is not accepted).
 Click here for payment options.

-Should you have further questions regarding this revised policy, please contact Jenn Neufeld, Advanced Degree Administrator (email@example.com) or 416-978-4050.
+Should you have further questions regarding this revised policy, please contact the Advanced Degree Administrator, 416-978-4050.

 Information for students graduating from the university of St. Michael's College

-Please note that all students (including Non-USMC students) must apply to graduate by completing and returning the Graduation Application Form.
+Please note that all students (including non-USMC students) must apply to graduate by completing and returning the Graduation Application Form found here.